-A lot of people who would like to make a claim for a personal injury suffered in an accident which was not their fault may not have gone to a doctor for an injury which needed medical attention.
-The golden rule (and the one commonsense dictates) is that if you are involved in any type of accident then you should seek medical attention as soon as possible.
+A lot of people who would like to make a claim for a personal injury suffered in an accident which was not their fault, may not have gone to a doctor for an injury which needed medical attention.
+The golden rule is that if you are involved in any type of accident, then you should seek medical attention as soon as possible.

 Doctor for an injury

-If you have an accident at work, then you should have that accident recorded in the accident book along with the names and contact numbers of any witnesses and you should seek immediate medical attention.
-If you were hit by a falling object, for example, you might be suffering from concussion and not realize for some time.
+If you have an accident at work, then you should have that accident recorded in the accident book along with the names and contact numbers of any witnesses.
+You should also seek immediate medical attention.
+If you were hit by a falling object for example, you might be suffering from concussion and not realise for some time.
 You may have been knocked unconscious and could suffer a bleeding onto the surface of the brain (subarachnoid haemorrhage) or a subdural haemorrhage, bleeding between the skull and the brain.
 In most cases this is not as serious as it sounds, but you would need to receive medical treatment.
 There is also the condition known as post-concussion syndrome (PCS), which is a condition (not yet fully understood) where symptoms of concussion can last for weeks or months following the initial blow to the head.

 Personal injury compensation claims

-If you have had an accident that was not your fault and can prove (with your accident solicitor) that it was caused by another person’s negligence, then you may have grounds to make a personal injury compensation claim.
-You would usually have needed to find a doctor for an injury which you sustained in the accident as medical records are often required, and sometimes you will be asked to go to another doctor for a second opinion.
-The accident needs to have occurred within the last three years in which you sustained an injury.
+If you had an accident that was not your fault and can prove that it was caused by another person’s negligence, then you may have grounds to make a personal injury compensation claim.
+You would usually have needed to find a doctor for an injury which you sustained in the accident, as medical records are often required.
+Sometimes you will be asked to go to another doctor for a second opinion.
+The accident needs to have occurred within the last three years.

 Accident Advice Helpline

-If you think that you have grounds for making a personal injury compensation claim, then you could contact us at Accident Advice Helpline.
-You could, in the first instance, visit our Accident Advice Helpline website, take the thirty second test which gives you a rough idea of how much compensation you might get for your injury and then you might want to call us for expert legal advice regarding any personal injury claim you might wish to make.
+If you think that you have grounds for making a personal injury compensation claim, then you should contact us at Accident Advice Helpline.
+You could, in the first instance, visit our website and take our 30-second test, which gives you a rough idea of how much compensation you might get for your injury.
+Then you might want to call us for expert legal advice regarding any personal injury claim you might wish to make.